ut-ras/ras_site/src/_posts/2022-10-30-halloween-demobots.md

 Demobots Blog Post – 10/30

 Happy Halloween!
 Can you believe we’re already halfway done with the semester?
-This semester in Demobots a lot has happened so here’s a brief update on each of our beautiful sub committees: <!--more-->
+This semester in Demobots a lot has happened so here’s a brief update on each of our beautiful sub committees:

 Dancebot: Dancebot has been redesigning the Dancebot to use fewer servos for a sleeker, more efficient design.
 This includes updates on software, the types of dances that can be programed for it to perform, and the CAD models and analysis.